w1ndwatcher/LTalk/README.md

 ## Engineering Highlights

-A few real issues found and fixed during development, as demonstration of debugging ability:
+A few real issues found and fixed during development, kept here because they're a better demonstration of debugging ability than a clean narrative would be:

 - **Retrieval-wrapper async bug**: `AzureSearch.as_retriever()`'s async path in `langchain-community` passes `k` both explicitly and again via `**search_kwargs`, raising `TypeError: got multiple values for keyword argument 'k'` under `.astream()`.
 Fixed by calling the vectorstore's search method directly, bypassing the buggy wrapper.
 - **Event loop lifecycle bug**: creating a new `asyncio` event loop per Flask request broke on the *second* request, because Azure Search's async client caches an `aiohttp` session tied to the first (now-closed) loop.
 Fixed with a single persistent background event loop for the app's lifetime, with per-request work submitted via `run_coroutine_threadsafe`.